 If you like Schnauzers of any size (and I do), you have the Standard Schnauzer to thank.
 This breed started in Germany way back in the 14th or 15th century.
 If Shakespeare had ever met a Schnauzer, he would have included more than one dog in his plays.
 The Bard put only one dog in his sports, Crab, a commoner (mutt).
 Can you guess which play that was?
 The answer is below, but no fair peeking until you read the entire article.

 The Standard Schnauzer began its career as a farm dog in Germany hundreds of years ago.
 It is a loyal, intelligent, and affectionate family pet that is great with kids and protective of its loved ones.
 It is the forerunner of both the Miniature and Giant Schnauzer.

 Standard Schnauzers Come In Different Colors

 The AKC lists only two color patterns in the breed standards for show competition: salt and pepper or pure black.
-However, some Schnauzer not bred for the show can be all white or black and silver.
+However, some Schnauzers not bred for the show can be all white or black and silver.

 There are also some variations in how you treat their ears.
-They will have floppy ears unless the ears are trimmed or “cropped.”
+They will have floppy ears unless they are trimmed or “cropped.”
 Same for the tail, which will be long without cutting or “docking.”
 If you want either procedure done, the breeder should dock a few days after birth and the ears cropped at 7 to 12 weeks.